 D – Grant

 Hopefully, this example gives you a feel for the aforementioned mental gymnastics you’ll have to be ready to pull off.
 But that’s just one type of logic game.

 You can see many more examples and solutions with video walk-throughs from Magoosh, an excellent LSAT prep course.

 Types of LSAT Logic Games

 Studying for LSAT logic games according to category may be an effective strategy.
-According to the test prep company Powerscore, the highest number of games will probably address Linear Thinking, Grouping, and Sequencing.
+According to the test prep company Powerscore, most games will probably address Linear Thinking, Grouping, and Sequencing.

 LSAT Sequencing Games

 Sequencing games will require you to observe and then apply rules.
 They may require absolute answers.